 Lure fishing: This technique uses a lure which is pulled through the water to imitate a small fish, worm or other creature that some species of fish eat or attack.
 Like whip fishing, lure fishing is easy and simple to get into.
 You don’t need much time or tackle to go lure fishing and a short lure fishing rod and small reel, along with a few soft-rubber lures and hooks are an inexpensive, lightweight and simple way to get into fishing.
 Pike, perch and Chub will take lures.

 Float fishing: This involves using a “float” made of cork, wood or plastic.
 The float is attached to the line above the baited hook.
 When a fish picks up the bait the float moves so that you know you’ve got a bite.

 Essential kit: As well as basic tackle you’ll need a landing net and a disgorger or a pair of forceps (which are small pliers) to remove a hook from a fishes mouth.
+Fish care is an important consideration, more on that here.
 It’s a good idea to wear sunglasses or some other type of eye protection – polarised sunglasses can make it easier to see the fish you are trying to catch.
 A hat, waterproof jacket and weatherproof shoes are a good idea too.
-If you are fishing for predator fish like pike, perch, eels and zander use a wire trace to attach your hook – this stops any fish with sharp teeth biting through your line.
+If you are fishing for predator fish like pike, perch and eels use a wire trace to attach your hook – this stops any fish with sharp teeth biting through your line.

 Thanks to Get Fishing for help with this page.
 Get Fishing is the Angling Trust’s campaign to get more people fishing more often and spread awareness about the physical and mental health and wellbeing benefits of angling – www.getfishing.org.uk